indianajohn-aemass/spectrolab/README.md

 ## Installation

-The software requires PCL and Qt4.
-You can find precompiled binaries [here](http://pointclouds.org/downloads/) To compile, go into the pcl_spectrolab repository directory
+The software requires PCL 1.6.0 and Qt4.
+Precompiled binaries can be found [here](http://pointclouds.org/downloads/) To compile, go into the pcl_spectrolab repository directory

 	mkdir build